springload/draftjs_exporter/README.md

 ### Custom components

 To generate arbitrary markup with dynamic data, the exporter comes with an API to create rendering components.
-This API mirrors React's [createElement](https://facebook.github.io/react/docs/top-level-api.html#react.createelement) API (what JSX compiles to).
+This API mirrors React’s [createElement](https://facebook.github.io/react/docs/top-level-api.html#react.createelement) API (what JSX compiles to).

 ```python
 # All of the API is available from a single `DOM` namespace